liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/00-propagator-performance-plan.md

 chunk, `replay_states_and_divergence` raises current memory from `1033.2446 MiB` to `8363.3804 MiB` with peak `8377.5488 MiB`; the subsequent reverse adjoint loop peaks at `8444.6533 MiB`, only about `70 MiB` higher.
-The existing `state_cache_stride=2` path is not a solution for the full 40-shot case because it moves the state storage into forward boundary caches and peaks at `30316.6626 MiB` during forward.
-Therefore the next viable optimization is a new block-local reverse replay design that stores only a small local state window during backward without creating large forward boundary caches.
+The removed `state_cache_stride=2` experiment was not a solution for the full 40-shot case because it moved the state storage into forward boundary caches and peaked at `30316.6626 MiB` during forward.
+The current branch no longer exposes this as a tunable kernel path.

-The first block-local reverse replay prototype confirms the memory mechanism: with `backward_replay_block_size=30`, the full 40-shot one-iteration remat peak drops to `2160.7397 MiB`, below the production checkpoint=10 peak (`2621.7451 MiB`).
+The removed block-local reverse replay prototype confirmed the memory mechanism: with `backward_replay_block_size=30`, the full 40-shot one-iteration remat peak drops to `2160.7397 MiB`, below the production checkpoint=10 peak (`2621.7451 MiB`).
 Loss diff is `0.0` and raw `vp.grad` max abs diff is `4.5449e-07`.
 The cost is speed: total time becomes `47.0796 s` versus production `29.1558 s` (`0.6193x`).
 This proves the memory issue is solvable, but the naive prototype recomputes prefixes too often.
-The next design must retain the low-memory property while avoiding repeated full-prefix replay.
+It is recorded as a future-design reference, not kept as an active implementation in this branch.

 Do not use full `torch.autograd.profiler` as the next step for this route.
 Observed-pressure short gates can be numerically invalid, while finite